 - Dragon Scale: Evolve Seadra to Kingdra

 - Up Grade: Evolve Porygon to Porygon 2

 Right now, you get one — and very rarely more than one — during your 7-day streak spin.
-You cant get them randomly from other spins at any time but the odds seem to be around 1/300.
+You can get them randomly from other spins at any time, but the odds seem to be around 1/300.
 So spin.
 A lot.